Chetan-30/Musical-Instruments_Reviews-Sentiment_Analysis/README.md

 ![gif](https://user-images.githubusercontent.com/59039167/112620026-0193f880-8e4e-11eb-8fcb-578e055b9e73.gif)

 I know even you are excited to test my model .
 So you can <a href="https://share.streamlit.io/chetan-30/musical-instruments_reviews-sentiment_analysis/streamlit.py" class="button big">Click Here </a> to open my app.

+ Feel free to upvote and share your thoughts on <a href="https://www.kaggle.com/chetangadge/amazon-musical-instruments-review" class="button big">Kaggle</a>